HarshilPahuja/MedClick/readme.md

 FCM firebase intergration for messaging.

-ensure- system notifications are on for chrome
+ensure- system notifications are on for browser. also see support matrix for firebase cloud messaging to see whatever shitty browser youre using works.

 will host it soon for everyone to use.